How To View Historical Imagery

 - They are the largest collector of Earth imagery with a constellation of 175+ satellites in orbit at this time.

 - Planet has a “freemium” service that dates back to 2009 giving you historical context on your areas of interest.

 Planet’s fleet of satellites is ideal for monitoring anything on Earth.
-For example, Planet Stories allows users to use space imagery and tell their own story anywhere.
+For example, Planet Stories allows users to use space imagery and tell their own stories anywhere.

 Aerial Orthoimagery for Historical Context

 When you want a historical context for an area of interest, there are several options to help you get started.